 The number of lifecycle orchestration activities you can conduct with your first-party data to strengthen your acquisition marketing efforts (and ROI from them) is quite long:

 - Targeted advertising to your potential customers that accounts for past site sessions and retargeting across channels based on their online engagement

 - Personalized marketing to target customer segments, like deal notifications delivered to those who submit a form and visit a product or service page X times

-- Individualized email marketing based on interactions (e.g., on-open email recommendations that update dynamically based on the latest user engagement)
+- One-to-one emails based on interactions (e.g., on-open email recommendations that update dynamically based on the latest user engagement and purchases)

-- Real-time messaging on your site and in your apps to high-value prospects, such as cart abandonment reminders and loyalty program offers to would-be buyers
+- Real-time messaging on your site and in your apps to high-value prospects, such as cart abandonment reminders and loyalty and referral program offers to would-be buyers

 Plain and simple: How you leverage your first-party data dictates your acquisition marketing success.
-The more you utilize it wisely, the higher your customer conversion rates will be.
+The more you utilize your data wisely, the more your business will continue to grow.

-Download our eBook to discover how you can upgrade your acquisition strategy by rethinking how you engage your customers with your lifecycle marketing.
+Download our eBook to learn how you can upgrade your customer acquisition strategy by investing in a pure-play CDP and adopting lifecycle orchestration.